dbt-labs/docs.getdbt.com/website/docs/docs/cloud/configure-cloud-cli.md

      mkdir ~/.dbt
      ```

-This will create a `.dbt` folder in the current directory.
+This will create a `.dbt` folder in the root directory.

 For Mac users, since it's a hidden folder (due to the dot prefix), it won't be visible in Finder by default.
 To view hidden files and folders, press Command + Shift + G.